london-escience/tempss/doc/BuildingTemplatesXML.md

 2. _Choice node_: A choice node is rendered in orange and includes a drop down select box containing a set of value choices for the parameter in question.
 Selecting one of these choices will open a new branch containing additional nodes to be completed.
 3. _Input node_: An input node is rendered in blue and may contain a standard input box for keyboard input or a dropdown list containing a set of valid choices for the parameter.

+_In some cases, giving a node the name you want may be impractical due to XML element naming constraints.
+As such, any one of the above node types that you write in a template XML description may be given a `name` attribute that will be used in preference to the element name wwhere possible._

 ###### Group nodes

 A group node can be specified simply by adding an XML tag into the XML template definition.
 By then adding child nodes to this tag, you are denoting this as a group node.
 All child nodes will be displayed when the group node is clicked.
 So, for example, to specify a group node representing _Physics_ properties of a problem that consist of _Model_ and _CellModel_ details, you might add something similar to the following to your XML: